Brushing Your Hair Top Tips

 Follow these top tips to maximise the benefits of your daily brushing sessions.

-The Best Way to Brush your Hair
+What's the Best Way to Brush Your Hair?

 The Golden Rule is : Always start brushing your hair gently from the ends towards the roots, to get rid of any tangles prior to brushing through.